wp-plugins/snapshot-backup/readme.txt

 1. Upload the entire folder `snapshot-backup` to the `/wp-content/plugins/` directory.
 Please do not rename this folder.
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Enter your FTP details under Dashboard - Snapshop Backup
+1. Enter your FTP details under Dashboard - Snapshot Backup
 1. Hit the CREATE BACKUP button, grab a coffee and enjoy piece of mind

 FTP Details are optional - if you don't have an FTP account you can leave the details blank and download your snapshot file manually.